Multifidelity Simulation-based Inference for Computationally Expensive Simulators: Reproducibility statement

 \section{Reproducibility statement}

 The training and simulation costs for all tasks and SBI methods, as well as a detailed description of the experimental setup, are described in Appendices \ref{appendix:training-details} and \ref{appendix:simulation-train-cost}.
-The corresponding code and data will be publicly released upon publication.
+The corresponding code and data are publicly available on Github: \href{https://github.com/goncalab/multifidelity-NPE}{github.com/goncalab/multifidelity-NPE}.